Our School – Information for Parents and Pupils

 The day begins at 8.40 a.m. but late passes may be issued; there is an hour for lunch and school ends at 3.30 p.m.
 Homework may take up to two hours for junior pupils and longer for those in senior Forms.

 The principal games are, for boys, rugby, cricket, cross-country running, hockey, swimming and athletics; for girls, hockey, tennis, swimming and athletics.
 Association football, rifle shooting, sailing and golf are available for a limited number of senior pupils.
 There is a 25-metre indoor heated swimming pool; a large Sports Hall, opened in the Bicentenary Year, incorporates a fitness suite.

 The School has a chamber orchestra and a full orchestra, a wind band, a brass band, a big band, junior strings, a traditional group and a number of choirs; individual tuition in orchestral instruments and singing is available.
 School organisations include a Charities Committee, a Community Service Group, a Junior and Senior Scripture Union, an Air Training Corps, and societies for computers, science, electronics, amateur radio, debating, current affairs, drama, photography, chess and bridge.
 Approximately 350 boys and girls in the middle and senior school are involved in The Duke of Edinburgh’s Award Scheme.

-The current annual charges are a compulsory capital fee of £140 per pupil per annum and a parental contribution, with the amount requested being £270 per pupil per annum.
-The combined charge amounts to £410 per annum, which equates to a charge over the course of a year of £1.20.
+The current annual charges are a compulsory capital fee of £140 per pupil per annum and a parental contribution, with the amount requested being £300 per pupil per annum.
+The combined charge amounts to £440 per annum, which equates to a charge over the course of a year of £1.20.